-3.82 3.821 The Committee shall review all undergraduate curricula proposals to include additions, deletions, and changes in curricula, with special consideration to items of an interdepartmental or university-wide interest.
-The Committee shall report all changes to the Senate.

-- 3.822 Undergraduate curriculum proposals reviewed by the deans, and by the Undergraduate Council when appropriate, shall be forwarded by the Office of the Provost to the Committee. - 3.823 Except for approval of the use of courses in the graduate program, approval by the Committee shall be the final step required for including an undergraduate curriculum proposal in the General Catalog.
+- 3.7.2.1.
+The Committee shall review all undergraduate curricula proposals to include additions, deletions, and changes in curricula, with special consideration to items of an interdepartmental or university-wide interest.
+The Committee shall report all changes to the Senate. - 3.7.2.2.
+Undergraduate curriculum proposals reviewed by the deans, and by the Undergraduate Council when appropriate, shall be forwarded by the Office of the Provost to the Committee. - 3.7.2.3.
+Except for approval of the use of courses in the graduate program, approval by the Committee shall be the final step required for including an undergraduate curriculum proposal in the General Catalog.
 Proposals for new programs and deletion of programs shall be forwarded to the Senate as action items.
-At the request of four members of the Committee, a proposal shall be placed on the Senate agenda for final action. - 3.824 A person, department, dean, or college curriculum committee may request the Committee to review a decision on a curriculum proposal.
-The Committee may agree to review the matter and inform all interested parties of the decision to review and of the date set for the review, or the Committee may decide not to review and promptly inform the appellant of its decision. - 3.9 Committee on Diversity, Equity, and Outreach - 3.91 Membership (21): nine faculty, one of whom shall chair, including one from each college, the Library, and the SDSU-IV Campus, at least one of whom shall be a Senator; two students, including a representative from the Associated Students; one staff representative; the Associate Vice President for Academic Affairs Enrollment or designee; the Director of the Office of Employee Relations and Compliance; the Chief Diversity Officer; the Chair of the Senate or designee; the Provost or designee; the Vice President for Student Affairs or designee; the Associate Vice President for Academic Affairs Student Affairs or designee; the Director of the Center for Human Resources or designee; and the Director of Student Disability Services or designee. - 3.911 The appointed faculty members shall serve three-year, staggered terms.
+At the request of four members of the Committee, a proposal shall be placed on the Senate agenda for final action. - 3.7.2.4.
+A person, department, dean, or college curriculum committee may request the Committee to review a decision on a curriculum proposal.
+The Committee may agree to review the matter and inform all interested parties of the decision to review and of the date set for the review, or the Committee may decide not to review and promptly inform the appellant of its decision.

+3.8.
+Committee on Diversity, Equity, and Inclusion

+3.8.1.
+Membership (23):